bmdeveloper/bmdeveloper.github.io/README.md

 # bmdeveloper.github.io

 This is a project that interacts with photo information using the [Flickr Api](https://www.flickr.com/services/api/).
+It is also hosted on Github and can be accessed using the http://bmdeveloper.github.io/.

 The code consumes a JSON API feed and displays the resulting data in a list.
 You can also click on a photo for additional information.
 The project contains features such as infinite scroll and google +1 button.